Starting a new life and moving the whole family to the United States can take time.

 Sponsoring a spouse can take time and the process requires a lot of time and patience.
 Since how long it takes to sponsor a spouse in North Carolina can vary, it’s best to be prepared so the process goes as smoothly as possible.
 After you’ve set up all the paperwork and documentation for your spouse’s sponsorship application in Greensboro, your next step is to participate in an interview by a visa officer.
 If you’re not prepared, this can be nerve-wracking.

 Here are some commonly asked questions when sponsoring a spouse:

-Soon after your petition is approved and you submit your visa application form online and attend your interview at a local U.S. consulate with your required documents, you should be approved for a fiancé visa to enter the United States.
+Soon after your petition is approved in North Carolina and you submit your visa application form online and attend your interview at a local U.S. consulate with your required documents, you should be approved for a fiancé visa to enter the United States.
 After that, you will have 90 days in the US to get married and apply for a green card at a local USCIS office.

 After your spouse’s picture and fingerprints are taken and put on file, USCIS will contact you and your spouse for an interview.
 If the interview goes well, USCIS will mail your spouse their green card in about 4 to 8 weeks.

 Get Started With Your Application to Sponsor Your Spouse